Jules Bianchi: Early and personal life

-His favourite racing driver was Michael Schumacher.
+Bianchi's favourite racing driver was Michael Schumacher.

 Junior racing career

-Bianchi's exposure to motorsport started at around 3 years of age through karting and was facilitated by the fact that his father owned a kart track.
+Bianchi's exposure to motorsport started at around three years of age through karting and was facilitated by the fact that his father owned a kart track.
 Since age 17, Bianchi was professionally managed by Nicolas Todt.

 Formula Renault 2.0

 In 2007, Bianchi left karting and raced in French Formula Renault 2.0 for SG Formula, where he finished as champion with five wins.
 He also competed in the Formula Renault Eurocup where he had one pole position and one fastest lap in three races.